-I have to admit that living 10 minutes from the parks has caused some of the excitement and wonder to wear off.
+I have to admit that living 10 minutes from the parks has caused some of the wonder to wear off.
 However, there are certain things that still bring me so much fresh enthusiasm for Disney, and the Halloween party remains one of those things, even after attending for the 3rd year in a row.

 The first year that I went to the party, I only took one selfie.
 Last year, I took a lot more pictures and some snapchat videos, but they were all on my phone and pretty low quality.
 This year, I brought my camera, and I took photos and video.
 So it’s exciting that I have all of these ways to look back at one of my favorite events of the year.
 I hope that my night photography skills improve even more so that 2018’s Halloween party mementos are even better!

 I’m just learning how to edit videos, so I know this isn’t a masterpiece by any means, but it makes me happy to watch some of the moments from my favorite parts of the night, and I thought I’d share for anybody who wants to skip through and see what the stage show, fireworks, or parade are like.